Root Canal Therapy – Denton, TX

 Restore Your Tooth’s Health

-Why Choose Prime Dentistry for Root Canal Therapy?
+Why Choose Prime Dentistry of Denton for Root Canal Therapy?

 - Our advanced technology helps us properly and quickly diagnose and treat our patients.

 - We are open in the evenings and on weekends, so we can accommodate your busy schedule.

 - We offer a number of flexible payment option that work for any budget.

 You’ve probably heard scary things about root canal therapy.
 Root canals have a bad reputation, but the truth is that the procedure itself is no more painful than getting a cavity filled.
 Perhaps the association results from the pain that often occurs before the root canal.
 Well, whatever the reason behind the myth, we at Prime Dentistry want you to know that you don’t have to be afraid of getting root canal treatment with us.
 Your oral health and your comfort are in good hands!

 What is a root canal?

 Root canal therapy, often called a root canal, is essentially a dental procedure to remove decay from the center of an infected tooth.
 When decay has reached the dentin and pulp, the inner layers of the tooth, it can trigger and damage the nerves of your tooth, causing you pain or sensitivity.
 A root canal removes the pulp and damaged structure and restores your tooth to full health.